Carlton B. Curtis: Post war activities

 He returned to Warren and practiced law.
-In 1868 he moved to Erie, Pennsylvania, and continued the practice of law.
+In 1868, he moved to Erie, Pennsylvania, and continued the practice of law.
 He was also interested in banking and the production of oil, and was one of the originators and builders of the Dunkirk & Venango Railroad.

 Curtis was again elected as a Republican to the Forty-third Congress.
 He was an unsuccessful candidate for reelection in 1874.
 He resumed the practice of law, and died in Erie in 1883.
-Interment in Oakland Cemetery in Warren, Pennsylvania.